Tips to Make Your Thanksgiving Dinner A Bliss

 Stuff your bird and have it ready to roast.

-If you will need the oven for your side dishes plan the cooking time accordingly because that space will be taken once the bird goes in.
-And if you’re baking many side dishes and wants to have an idea of how much you can fit at once, simply place the empty dishes in the oven.
+If you need the oven for your side dishes, plan the cooking time accordingly because that space will be taken once the bird goes in.
+If you’re baking many side dishes and want to have an idea of how much you can fit at once, simply place the empty dishes in the oven.

 Making it Pretty

 Are you using a buffet for your food?
 Make sure to decorate it with fruits, nuts, and candles.
-Use cake stands to highlight your side dishes and if you like details, add a little card with the name of your plate.
+Use cake stands to highlight your side dishes; if you like details, add a little card with the name of your plate.

 Make sure to decorate it with fruits, nuts, and candles.
-Use cake stands to highlight your side dishes and if you like details, add a little card with the name of your plate.
+Use cake stands to highlight your side dishes; if you like details, add a little card with the name of your plate.

 Planning and preparing will allow you to have a wonderful time on your Thanksgiving dinner.